elmtree-askmo/cloudcannon-app/content/learn/psychology/what-strategies-can-be-used-to-address-sample-size-limitations-in-research.md

 url: /learn/psychology/questions/what-strategies-can-be-used-to-address-sample-size-limitations-in-research
 score: -1.0
 related_article1:
-    id: 165076
+    id: 165072
-    title: What are the common thresholds for p-value significance, and what do they imply for hypotheses?
+    title: >-
+        What is the difference between a null hypothesis and an alternative hypothesis?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-common-thresholds-for-pvalue-significance-and-what-do-they-imply-for-hypotheses
+    url: /learn/psychology/questions/what-is-the-difference-between-a-null-hypothesis-and-an-alternative-hypothesis
 related_article2:
-    id: 165069
+    id: 165068
-    title: How do you define and classify independent and dependent variables in a research study?
+    title: >-
+        What is the role of descriptive statistics in data interpretation?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-you-define-and-classify-independent-and-dependent-variables-in-a-research-study
+    url: /learn/psychology/questions/what-is-the-role-of-descriptive-statistics-in-data-interpretation
 related_article3:
-    id: 165074
+    id: 165080
-    title: What does statistical significance indicate in the interpretation of hypothesis testing results?
+    title: >-
+        What ethical considerations must be taken into account when conducting research?
     subject: Psychology
-    url: /learn/psychology/questions/what-does-statistical-significance-indicate-in-the-interpretation-of-hypothesis-testing-results
+    url: /learn/psychology/questions/what-ethical-considerations-must-be-taken-into-account-when-conducting-research
 related_article4:
-    id: 165086
+    id: 165089
-    title: What is the significance of main effects in research, and how are they identified?
+    title: >-
+        How can data visualization enhance the presentation of research results?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-significance-of-main-effects-in-research-and-how-are-they-identified
+    url: /learn/psychology/questions/how-can-data-visualization-enhance-the-presentation-of-research-results
 related_article5:
-    id: 165073
+    id: 165069
-    title: How do you select the appropriate test for hypothesis testing?
+    title: >-
+        How do you define and classify independent and dependent variables in a research study?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-you-select-the-appropriate-test-for-hypothesis-testing
+    url: /learn/psychology/questions/how-do-you-define-and-classify-independent-and-dependent-variables-in-a-research-study
 ---

 &nbsp;